-Trauma informed practice and person-centered care (I) induces a culture shift and change of practice in SRHS that will increase ‘permeability of services’ (M1) by giving people confidence and a sense of security (M2) to speak out (O).
+Trauma informed practice and person-centered care [I] induce a change of culture and practice in SRHS creating a safe and supportive environment for disclosure [O].
+Healthcare professionals trained and supported using these approaches will feel confident and equipped [M] to support people attending the service.
+People attending the service will be aware it is a safe place where they will be believed, validated and in control of their healthcare options [M] if they choose to disclose.

-Trauma informed practice (TIP) involves adhering to principles rather than a list of actions or procedures, and is well-documented in the literature (Covington, 2008; Hegarty, Tarzia, Hooker, & Taft, 2016; Substance Abuse and Mental Health Services Administration (SAMHSA), 2014; Wycoff & Matone, 2019; Zelin, Cadman, Amara, Marnoch, & Vosper, 2017).
+Trauma informed practice [TIP] involves adhering to principles rather than a list of actions or procedures, and is well-documented in the literature (Covington, 2008; Hegarty, Tarzia, Hooker, & Taft, 2016; Substance Abuse and Mental Health Services Administration (SAMHSA), 2014; Wycoff & Matone, 2019; Zelin, Cadman, Amara, Marnoch, & Vosper, 2017).